NakamotoInstitute/nakamotoinstitute.org/README.md

 ## How You Can Help

-* Make the site look nicer.
-We are not graphic designers.
+* Format the HTML literature templates
-* Write actually functional tests.
+* Adjust the CSS and HTML to improve readability and navigation
-* Format the HTML literature templates.
+* Write tests for the Python code

 --